 AnkiDrive is one of the most revolutionary projects that brings robotic and artificial intelligence together in such a way even an adult will be fascinated by.
 This robot set comes with a track, and cars having each a different personality and all controlled by an app.

-While on the track, each car can sense where it is located on the track and at the same control his behavior in accordance with its surrounding.
-The good news here is, the kid will be able to take control of each of this car and have them do pretty cool stuff.
+While on the track, each car can sense where it is located on the track and at the same control his behavior in accordance with its surroundings.
+The good news here is, the kid will be able to take control of each of these cars and have them do pretty cool stuff.

 LittleBits is a combination of little devices that kids can combine to have it do pretty much everything.
 This is the perfect kit to ignite creativity considering the almost infinite number of possible application the kid can come out with using the littleBits.

-They are basically safe electronic circuit board and modules that you can combine to build up to hundred projects out of the box.
+They are basically safe electronic circuit boards and modules that you can combine to build up to a hundred projects out of the box.

 The Nano-Falcon is one of the smallest RC helicopters you will find on the market right now, it is actually an infrared, 3-channels RC helicopter for indoor flight.